Contact me via email at bhaught(at)flascience(dot)org.

 I’m a founding board member and volunteer communications director for the nonprofit Florida Citizens for Science, a science education advocacy organization.
 Through my work there I got deeply involved in a major controversy in 2008 over the teaching of evolution in the state’s schools.
 From that experience sprang the idea for my first book, Going Ape.

-I live in Central Florida with my wife, Karen, and our cat, Sweet Caroline.
-I have two grown children, Caleb and Hailey, both serving in the military.
+I live in Central Florida with my wife, Karen, and our cats, Arya and Sweet Caroline.
+I have two grown children, Caleb and Hailey, both having served in the military.